 If your asthma is well managed they may issue your Ventolin medication as a repeat item.
 This means that you do not necessarily have to see your doctor in order to obtain a new prescription each time you need it; instead you can simply request more of the treatment when you are running low.
 Most GP surgeries allow for online (EPS) or telephone repeat prescription requests; however, in rare cases, they may still require a paper request form to be handed in at their reception.

 You should confirm the repeat prescription process in place at your own GP surgery.
 It is important to bear in mind that it can take more than 48 hours to process a prescription request.

 When on a repeat prescription, you will still need to have a regular asthma review with your doctor, nurse or asthma specialist.
 At this review, they will discuss your treatment plan and symptoms with you, and advise on any adjustments should they be required.

 If you are experiencing increased asthma symptoms or a change in your condition, it’s better to make an appointment with your doctor or specialist for advice (instead of simply ordering your repeat prescription and continuing on the same regime).

+If you’re looking for how to get an inhaler without seeing a doctor, then it’s important to note that doing so could be dangerous.
 Because it is prescription only, you will need to consult with a doctor or registered prescriber before Ventolin can be supplied.